Proud and Tough Enough To Wear Pink

 The tumor was later classified as Invasive Ductal Carcinoma, Stage II-III, estrogen/progestrone receptor positive.
 The tumor was 1.6 cm in greatest dimension and all five sentinel lymph nodes were clear of any cancer cells.

 Because the tumor was determined to be estrogen/progesterone receptor positive, Herb’s treatment plan included hormone therapy (Arimidex)) without the need for chemo therapy or radiation therapy.
-Today Herb is over 11 years cancer-free and he is speaking whenever and wherever he can, as a way to increase MBC awareness.
+Today Herb is over 12.5 years in remission and he is speaking whenever and wherever he can, as a way to increase MBC awareness.